macilentiores/ChurchStreamGuard/README.md

 - 78 → Preset 9 (**Unassigned**)
 - 79 → Preset 10 (**Unassigned**)

-**Label note:** the current config labels preset 1 as `"lectern"` by default.
-You can change `PRESET_LABELS` so it matches your real-world names (e.g., change `"lectern"` → `"Pulpit"`). fileciteturn13file5L37-L48

-### Service control (older README mapping)
-The older README used a different “service control” note range (80+). fileciteturn13file0L30-L45
+If your script includes `PRESET_LABELS`, you can edit it so the on-screen labels match the names above.

+### Older “service control” mapping
-If you prefer that mapping, you can change the note numbers in the config (`NOTE_START_STREAM`, etc.). fileciteturn13file2L64-L68
+If you prefer using a different note range (e.g., 80+ for start/stop/record/power), just change the note numbers in the config (`NOTE_START_STREAM`, etc.) to match your Proclaim MIDI cues.

 ---